Plagiarism of text

 Another, more blatant form which may also constitute plagiarism of ideas occurs when an author takes a portion of text from another source, thoroughly paraphrases it, but never gives credit to its author.

-About this Material Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing
+Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing

 The purpose of this module is to help students, as well as professionals, identify and prevent questionable practices and to develop an awareness of ethical writing.
 This guide was written by Miguel Roig, PhD, from St. Johns University with funding from ORI.